emilyjspencer/emilyjspencer/README.md

 * JDBC, JPA, JSP
 * JUnit
 * PySpark, Apache Spark
-* Advised and recommended FDM to potential applicant; who ended up in a coding role at Morgan Stanley (APAC)
+* While on-site, having passed two interviews with Morgan Stanley, advised and recommended FDM to potential applicant.
+The individual ended up in a coding role at Morgan Stanley (APAC)

 **The University of Sheffield** - BA Modern Languages